darthrellimnad/evergreen-functional-fe-web-app/README.md

 6. Start simple.
 It's easier to make a simple thing more complicated, than a complicated thing more simple.
 7. *"When faced with two or more alternatives that deliver roughly the same value, take the path that makes future change easier."* -- Dave Thomas
 8. Mind your tech and design debt.
 Don't allow stenches to linger long.
+9. Try things and find better operations.
-9. Care about those you work with and those who your work may affect.
+10. Care about those you work with and those who your work may affect.
-10. Work smart (sometimes working smart means working hard) and work together.
+11. Work smart (sometimes working smart means working hard) and work together.
-11. Be kind.
+12. Be kind.
-12. Listen and learn.
+13. Listen and learn.
-13. Build trust.
+14. Build trust.
-14. Choose your mentors and teachers wisely.
+15. Choose your mentors and teachers wisely.
+16. Help others and share what you know.

 ## What is this good for?